Washington & Jefferson Presidents: Athletic facilities

 The first athletic facility at Washington & Jefferson was the Old Gym.
 College Field was purchased in 1885.
 Originally a fairground, it was developed into a proper athletic field after the discovery of oil on the grounds.
 It was renovated in 1999 and rechristened Cameron Stadium after the addition of an all-weather track, the installation of a FieldTurf football field, and renovated grandstands and media facilities.
 In 1970, the Henry Memorial Center was built.
 The venue was renovated in 2019 and renamed the Salvitti Family Gymnasium.
 It houses a main gymnasium for basketball, wrestling, and volleyball, a wrestling practice room, a weight room and the Eaton Fitness Center.
 The natatorium, a six-lane, 25-yard pool, with depths ranging four to seven feet deep, hosts the men's and women's swimming and diving teams as well as the men's and women's water polo squads.
-The adjacent Janet L. Swanson Tennis Courts, first built 1955 and renovated in 2001, are home to the tennis teams.
+The W&J tennis teams compete at Janet L. Swanson Tennis Center, which was completed in 2017.
 The softball team plays at Brooks Park, which was extensively renovated in 2004.

 The Ross Memorial Park and Alexandre Stadium is combined multi-purpose outdoor athletic facility for the baseball, soccer and lacrosse teams.
 At 233000 sqft of Field Turf playing surface, the facility was the home of the largest continuous artificial playing surface in the world at its completion in 2004.
-Both turf surfaces at the facility have been recently updated.

 As part of extensive renovations in the Henry Memorial Center, the Eaton Fitness Center opened in the fall of 2019.
-Ross Memorial Park hosted the NCAA Division III Mideast Regional Baseball Championship in three consecutive years (2015, 2016 and 2017).
+Ross Memorial Park hosted the NCAA Division III Mideast Regional Baseball Championship in four times (2015, 2016, 2017 and 2026).